Follow Us On:

 - To enforce Islamic criminal law, Sharia court was set up which enjoyed the status of the high court and is comprised of high court judges and some renowned Ulemas.
 If anyone claims the law to be repugnant to Islam, after hearing the court can announce it as null and void.
 However, it heard cases concerning only Islamic law.

 - The sharia bench of the Supreme Court was the highest court for appeal regarding Islamic law and in the same court, the principles of Islamic Law could be discussed and interpreted.

 - Qazi courts were made to provide simple and speedy decisions, but due to the opposition of the lawyers, practical steps could not be taken in this direction.

 - To protect people from the injustice of bureaucracy and the government an ombudsman was appointed in June 1981, who could convey the complaints of the people.

-- To stop the dominance of western culture Zia ordered all the high officials to wear national dress president and prime minister also wore national dress on important functions.
-To promote national language Urdu, it was said that president and finance minister would address in Urdu.
+- To stop the dominance of western culture Zia ordered all the high officials to wear national dress president and prime minister also wore the national dress on important functions.
+To promote the national language Urdu, it was said that the president and finance minister would address in Urdu.
 After few years all education would be in Urdu including the official correspondence, but no effective steps were taken in this regard.